Indie Poetry Press

 Sunday Mornings at the River is an indie poetry press run by a poet.
 It’s aim is to provide a home for poets outside the traditional publishing world.

+This press is run independently by one person.
+No committees, no industry polish.
+Just a commitment to publishing work that shakes something loose in the reader—and sometimes, in the world.
 Rebecca, hailing from a working-class family and serving as the editor-in-chief, deeply understands the importance of lifting the voices of marginalized groups, including women and individuals with chronic illnesses.
 At Sunday Mornings at the River, the emphasis on equality and inclusivity is paramount.
 The press positions itself as a counterbalance to the traditional publishing industry's gatekeeping, aiming to offer a platform where those often sidelined by conventional outlets can have their voices heard and appreciated.

 Masthead